-- Reliability = stability: a measure is said to be reliable if it has the same results if the object did not change. - Disregard uniform (systematic) bias: reliability = correlation between two measurements. - Reliability refers to random measurement error: - EXP(error) = zero - No correlaton of errors with true score or any other score.
+- Reliability = stability: a measure is said to be reliable if it has the same results if the object did not change. - Disregard uniform (systematic) bias: reliability = correlation between two measurements. - Reliability refers to random measurement error: - Expected(error) = zero - No correlation of errors with true score or any other score.

-True scores & reliability designs Observed score = true score + random error.
-We can estimate reliability by using the measure (at least) twice.
+True scores & reliability designs

-- Parallel: Simply repeat the same questions. - Test-retest: repeat the questions with some interval (that is long enough to forget the errors in the previous respons). - Alternative forms: ask the questions is a different format that will make respondents forget their errors instantaneously.
-Split-half: test-retest using two halves of the indicators. - Split-half: test-retest using two halves of the indicators. - Internal consistency: parallel measures using all possible halves of the indicators.
+- Observed score = true score + random error. - We can estimate reliability by using the measure (at least) twice. - Parallel: Simply repeat the same questions. - Test-retest: repeat the questions with some interval (that is long enough to forget the errors in the previous respons). - Alternative forms: ask the questions is a different format that will make respondents forget their errors instantaneously. - Split-half: test-retest using two halves of the indicators. - Internal consistency: parallel measures using all possible halves of the indicators.